jedavc/image-repo/README.md

 This is my first Ruby on Rails project, I wanted to make the Shopify challenge a tad more challenging.

 This image repository allows you to create, edit, remove and modify images securily, pretty much like a personal cloud.

 Users can authenticate in the app to see their images.
 They can log in, log out and sign up.

-To run the app:
-run the following commands:
+Run the following commands to get the app up and running:

 bundle install

 rails s